Sheikh Shaheb Ali: Legacy

 Ali was the second troupe leader of the Dacca Boys' Scout.
 In 1942, he was awarded a first-class certificate in physical training.
-He joined the East Pakistan Fire Service in 1943, where he rose to the rank of Class I Instructor, having been promoted from Station Officer Class III.
+He joined the Bengal Fire Service in 1943, where he rose to the rank of Class I Instructor, having been promoted from Station Officer Class III.
 In 1965, he was honored with the Tamgha-e-Khidmat by president of Pakistan, Ayub Khan.
 The following year, Ali received the Pride of Performance Award.

 Aside from football, Ali was a prominent local figure in various sporting events.
 In 1944, he earned the title of Bangali Bahadur from Shamsul Huda of Jinjira after defeating him in a solo kabaddi challenge.
 Later, in 1950, he represented the East Bengal XI in a volleyball match against the West Bengal XI, held at Sabji Mahal (River View) in Dhaka.
 He also took part in numerous long-distance swimming and field hockey events.

 After the independence of Bangladesh in 1971, Ali retired as a football referee and transitioned to coaching the Bangladesh national kabaddi team.
 He became the team's first coach and led them during their inaugural international match against India in 1974.
 Ali also pioneered the beginning of women's football in Bangladesh, arranging a training camp at Viqarunnisa Noon School and College in 1977.
 From 1977 to 1983, he served as the chief sports coach of the National Sports Council.
 In 1977, Ali received the National Sports Awards from the Ministry of Youth and Sports of the government of Bangladesh.